Lej77/virtual-desktop-manager-rs/README.md

 This is a Win32 application implemented using [`native-windows-gui`] that runs as a tray icon and uses a [fork](https://github.com/Lej77/VirtualDesktopAccessor/tree/patch-windows-10-support) of [Ciantic/VirtualDesktopAccessor - `winvd` library with virtual desktop bindings for Rust](https://github.com/Ciantic/VirtualDesktopAccessor) to move windows between different virtual desktops on Windows 10 and Windows 11.

-Note that this program started out as a rewrite of [Lej77/VirtualDesktopManager: A WinForms application that can move windows between different virtual desktops](https://github.com/Lej77/VirtualDesktopManager).
+Note that this program started out as a rewrite of the C# program [Lej77/VirtualDesktopManager: A WinForms application that can move windows between different virtual desktops](https://github.com/Lej77/VirtualDesktopManager).

 [`native-windows-gui`]: https://github.com/gabdube/native-windows-gui